kdmukai/selective_dca_bot/README.md

     BNB: close: 0.00374330 BTC | 200-hr MA: 0.00358123 | price-to-MA: 1.0453
 ```

+`price_to_ma` values below 1.0 mean that the current price is below the trend from the last 9 days.
+Currently only cryptos that are below their trendline are considered.
+If it was a big green candle day where every crypto on the watchlist was above its trendline, the bot would decline to make any buys.

+### Heavily weighted randomized lottery selection
+The bot takes the `price_to_ma` values that are below 1.0 and weights each crypto based on how far below their trendline they are.
+A cubed distance function is used so that the weights grow exponentially for lower `price_to_ma` values.
+These weights are then used to bias a lottery selection process where one crypto is selected from amongst the buy candidates.

+#### Why use a lottery?
+First, the crypto with the lowest `price_to_ma` ratio is still the most likely to be selected, which is the overriding idea we're going for in this bot.

+But what if two cryptos are both in nearly equally bad shape?
+Why should the bot keep buying just the lowest one at, say a `price_to_ma` of 0.8830, when its suffering compatriot is at 0.8835?
+They should really be nearly equally likely to be purchased by the bot which is what the weighted lottery selection allows for.

+Finally, a little randomization is a good thing.
+The weighted randomized selection method was inspired by the NBA draft lottery; even the best team in the league has a non-zero chance of landing the first pick in the draft, but the worst team is still favored with the best odds.
+We have to be realistic and accept that the bot's selection metric (`price_to_ma` ratio) will never yield the 100% best possible pick.
+So instead we leave the final selection up to opinionated chance.
+Set up what we think makes the most sense, then trust in a little dumb luck.

 ## Philosophy
 The core assumption here is that it's better to buy on the downtrends than when an asset is getting hot.
 Remember that we're starting from a hand-picked watchlist of cryptos; you should believe in the medium- to longer-term future of each crypto that you put on this list.
 That longer-term faith is what makes buying on the downtrends a reasonable play.